 What do we use ourselves?

-As of 2020 we use Active Campaign to send out our Monday Mailshot every week.
+As of 2020 we started using Active Campaign to send out our Mailshot every week.
 This is a paid app, so we pay for the ‘Lite’ version for 2500 names at $49 a month.
 The ‘normal’ rate is $99 a month, but we are happy with the $49 monthly deal.
 We feel we will use the integrations that are available with this plan.
 There is also an option for under 500 names for just €9 a month.
-AC will continually try to upsell you to their CRM.
+AC will continually try to upsell you to their CRM Customer Relationship Managment tool.

 The client onboarding at Active Campaign is excellent.
 And they offer loads of help, in the form of guides, videos and one to one personal support.
 They also help if you want to upload your list or import it from somewhere else.
 They will want you to show where you got the email addresses from, to ensure that your list is legit.